-A synopsis of Seasons 1 through 7 of DIY Network's Salvage Dawgs.
-Find repeats on DIY Network & Great American Country and download Seasons 1-6 on Amazon & iTunes.
+A synopsis of Seasons 1 through 8 of DIY Network's Salvage Dawgs.
+Find repeats on DIY Network & Great American Country and download Seasons 1-7 on Amazon & iTunes.
+Season 8 premieres September 17th on the DIY Network.
 Thanks for watching!
-Season 7 premiered March 26th, 2017, stay tuned for Season 8!

 The Salvage Dawgs go to Greencastle, PA, to salvage an old church that is being restored for a physical therapy office.
 The team struggles to figure out the best way to remove the windows, salvage the large bell and execute an idea for a console.